80 sustainability research topics for students to explore green campus issues

 - What are the costs and benefits associated with waste recycling?

-- What are options to switch from paper-based to more digital forms working and studying to reduce paper consumption?
+- What options exist to switch from paper-based to more digital forms of working and studying to reduce paper consumption?

 More sustainability research topics on campus operations:

 - What species live at different campus locations?